 Choosing an appropriate Headless Browser

 Nowadays, websites represent such use cases that developers might not have thought about in the past.
 The enhanced focus on the engagement of the customers has created space to incorporate more interactive elements on the website.
-Particularly, in eCommerce websites, complex multi-level flows are needed to be included in order to have a seamless navigation.
+Particularly, in eCommerce websites, complex multi-level flows are needed to be included in order to have seamless navigation.
 Any issue obstructing the seamless experience for the users can cause a bad review of the website, thereby, hampering the success of the site.

 While evaluating headless browsers, you should ensure that it is lightweight and draws minimum resources.
 This would allow you to run the browser in the background while you are working and without slowing down the development work.
 Further, it should facilitate the users to execute each and every test that is necessary to simulate the actions of target users.

-Not all headless browsers are suitable for same testing scenarios.
+Not all headless browsers are suitable for the same testing scenarios.
 This would require the developers to try various available options, which would allow them to find the right combination of tools for different development needs.
 Let us explore some of the popular choices of web developers.